srl3630/690-miniproject3/README.md

     python sensors.py --save_dir /path/to/output/folder --runtime 10
     ```

-3.  **Configure Sensors:** The script uses JSON to define the sensors to be attached to the vehicle.
+3.  **Configure Sensors:** The script uses JSON to define the sensors and their positions to be attached to the vehicle.
 The default configuration satisfies the following requirements (no `--sensors` argument specified).
+See [Example Sensor Flag Input](#example-sensor-flag-input) for examples.
 - `Lidar` sensor placed above car, centered
 - `RGB` sensor placed near left headlight
 - `Depth` sensor placed near right headlight